 Roof anchor points Melbourne are a critical proactive safety measure in any environment where individuals are working in a high-risk area for falls.
 Roof anchors are available in multiple styles that enable workers to safely access roof edges and other high-risk areas for tasks ranging from cleaning gutters, painting, roofing, window work, and installation of rooftop equipment.
 When utilizing roof anchors, they should always be installed by a professional.

-Roof anchor systems can be used in conjunction with a wide variety of other essential safety equipment that significantly improve safety and reduces the potential for injuries and liability.
+Roof anchor systems can be used in conjunction with a wide variety of other essential safety equipment such as; roof access hatches, that significantly improve safety and reduces the potential for injuries and liability.
 Low pro roof anchor systems are attached to roof purlins, enabling easy access to gutters and roof equipment, in addition to rope access to windows and facades when utilized in pairs.

 Versatile Xplora systems are also available as surface-mounted roof deck anchors or concrete roof anchors.
 They’re beneficial for workers that need to reach gutters to perform maintenance, roof edges, windows and facades, and roof mounted equipment.
 An optional eyebolt design is offered that eliminates the potential for a tripping hazard when the system isn’t being used.